conedevelopment/sprucecss-eleventy-documentation-template/src/posts/getting-started/posts/introduction.md

 ---
-title: 'Introduction'
+title: "Introduction"
-summary: 'Welcome to the first officially released template of Spruce CSS an 11ty based documentation.'
+summary: "Welcome to the official documentation of SPRUCEDOCS Elventy theme.
+A small template that you can use to document any of your projects."
-date: '2023-05-19'
+date: "2023-05-23"
 eleventyNavigation:
   key: Introduction
   parent: Getting Started